 With its concentration of clinical and applied scientific activity the UCL Institute of Neurology is a unique national resource for postgraduate training and research in neurology.

 A Postgraduate Diploma in Clinical Neurology (by Distance Learning) has been running very successfully since 2012 and has over 80 students enrolled from all over the world.
 This flexible learning programme enables students to access teaching sessions at any time in any location, through the internet.
 Flexible timing means that the programme can be completed at a speed suitable for the individual student.
-The online programme is supplemented by contact with a programme tutor and for the MSc, a research project supervisor based at Queen Square.
+The online programme is supplemented by contact with a programme tutor.

 Fees and funding